the-user-created/RainVu/PRIVACY.md

   are sent to Google's Firebase platform.
 You can find more information in [Google's Privacy Policy](https://policies.google.com/privacy).
-* **Support Communications:** If you contact us via email at dev@astraen.dev, your email address and the contents of your message will be processed by Google's email services to facilitate our communication.
+* **Support Communications:** If you contact us via email at dev@astraen.dev, your email address and the contents of your message will be processed by Zoho Mail's email services to facilitate our communication.
 To help us resolve your issue, the app may pre-fill an email draft with non-personal diagnostic information, such as the app version and build number.